zined/ruempler.eu/source/_posts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

 ---

-In this article, I want to explore and showcase how to build a low-maintenance [Continuous Delivery](https://martinfowler.com/books/continuousDelivery.html) pipeline for Terraform, by only using AWS components.
+This article explores how to build low-maintenance [Continuous Delivery](https://martinfowler.com/books/continuousDelivery.html) pipelines for [Terraform](https://www.terraform.io), by using AWS building blocks CloudFormation, CodePipeline and CodeBuild

 ## CloudFormation